 It is hard to believe that it is mid-April!
-This means that the first Round 1 deadline is less than five months away.
+This means that the first Round 1 deadline is likely less than five months away.

 While the 2023-2024 MBA application deadlines and questions have not yet been announced (stay tuned for more details on this), the first Round 1 application deadline from this past year was in early September.
 If you are applying to Columbia Business School, they will likely start accepting early decision applications in about two months.

 Regardless of whether you followed our MBA Planning Guide, it is time to shift your MBA application efforts into high gear.

 To help you make the most of your time and avoid last-minute cramming (which is never ideal for anyone), Personal MBA Coach has put together our 5-month MBA application timeline.

 Whether in person or virtual, campus visits are a great way to get a sense of life on campus.
 Nearly all schools are open to schedule campus visits.
 Here are just a few options to visit campuses over the next months:

 - Harvard Business School MBA Information Session & Campus Tour –May 5, May 12, May 19